Pacific Southwest, Region 9: Superfund

 In 2013, EPA reached an agreement with Emhart Industries to design, construct, and operate EPA's September 2010 "Source Area Operable Unit" groundwater remedy, using Emhart's funds and funds from other settling parties, including the Department of Defense.
 See the "Potentially Responsible Party" section below for more information.

-Design work on the remedy was completed in 2013 and 2014.
+Design work on the remedy was largely completed in 2013 and 2014.
 As a first step in the design, Emhart's consultants developed a numerical groundwater flow model of the Rialto-Colton groundwater basin that was used to select groundwater extraction rates and locations for the design of the Source Area remedy.
-Construction of a new groundwater extraction well, new water treatment systems, and pipelines is expected to begin in fall 2015.
-As part of the design process, Emhart installed four additional groundwater monitoring wells in late 2013 and early 2014.
-Summaries of results for the first four wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July 2014, October 2014, and April 2015.
+Construction of a new water treatment systems and pipelines began in fall 2015 and is expected to continue through late 2016.
+A new groundwater extraction well is schedule for construction in late 2016.
+As part of the design process, Emhart installed six additional groundwater monitoring wells (EMW-01, 03, 04, 05, 06, 07) in late 2013 and early 2014.
+Summaries of results from some of the new wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July 2014, October 2014, April 2015, and October 2015.
+Additional groundwater sampling is planned for August 2016.

-As part of the "Soils Operable Unit," Goodrich Corp has installed and sampled three 400' vapor monitoring wells (SV-4, SV-5, and SV-6) near a former disposal pit.
+As part of the "Soils Operable Unit," Goodrich Corp has installed and sampled six 400' vapor monitoring wells (SV-4 through SV-9) near a former disposal pit.
+A report providing sampling results is expected in fall 2016.

 Potentially Responsible Parties